dmorawetz/dmorawetz/README.md

 - 🔭 I’m currently working on some client projects.
 - 🌱 I’m currently learning more about IT Security.
-- 💬 Ask me about Programming, Entrepreneurship and my ideas for a better world.
+- 💬 Ask me about programming, entrepreneurship and my ideas for a better world.
 - 📫 How to reach me: daniel@morawetz.dev
 - 📖 Learn more about me at [LinkedIn](https://www.linkedin.com/in/daniel-morawetz/)
 - ⚡ Fun fact: I probably spend too much time on long walks.